mustafas18/TeachingPlatform/README.md

 The project have a monolithic architecture.
 The domain-driven design approach is applied to the project.

 In the project, clients send requests to command services via MediatR.
-Using the Mediator pattern helps to communicate with multiple objects efficiently in a loosely coupled manner.
+The command patern decouple classes that invoke operations from classes that perform these operations.
+As a result it improves single responsibility principle.
+Using the Mediator pattern reduce chaotic dependencies between repositories, services and controllers.

 Here is  the diagram: